mcstoer/Verus-Desktop/docs/Credentials.md

     </details>

-4. Using the hashed key created in Step 2, find the data descriptor of the encrypted credential, and decrypt it using `decryptdata` with
+4. Using the hashed vdxfkey created in Step 2, find the data descriptor of the encrypted credential, and decrypt it using `decryptdata` with
       - `datadescriptor`: the data descriptor of the encrypted credential
-      - `evk`: the extended viewing key obtained in Step 1
+      - `evk`: the evk obtained in Step 1

     <details><summary>Example:</summary>